Friday, June 27, 2025

 That news did not help me relax or ease my anxiety.

 I soon found myself in an exam room in the ER.
-Staff members were shaving spots of check hair was a dry razor to attach heart monitoring equipment, There were more blood pressure checks, including being attached to a machine that periodically took my blood pressure on its own.
-Then here was intravenous medication.
-And a littany of questions.
-I don't remember them all, but I was asked it I had any check pains several different ways.
+Staff members were shaving spots of chest hair with a dry razor to attach heart monitoring equipment, There were more blood pressure checks, including being attached to a machine that periodically took my blood pressure on its own.
+Then there was intravenous medication.
+And a litany of questions.
+I don't remember them all, but I was asked it I had any chest pains several different ways.

 After several hours, the numbers had improved enough that I was discharged.
 I don't recall the exact order of events and what directions I got from the ER doctor and which I got from subsequent visits to my new primary care provider.